SoftwareHeritage/swh-fuse/benchmark/README.md

 ## Cases

  * Python SLOCs: glob `**/*.py`, open each file (in Python), count lines.
 Batches of 10 SWHIDs.
+ * Python files: glob `**/*.py`, count files.
+Batches of 100 SWHIDs because FUSE should not be too slow, for once.

 ## Measures